 What to Do: Bahia Palace is a must visit — the details are so intricate and inspiring.
 As we stayed in the Medina, we spent a day wandering the Jemaa el-Fnaa market and exploring the ancient wall.
 I also recommend checking out the tranquil Jardin Majorelle, and the Yves Saint Laurent Museum while you’re nearby.

 Men in the markets shouted at us when we tried to take general pictures.
 Like, we weren’t taking portraits of people or close ups of their products, but far away trying to capture the essence of the market, but still, there would be angry shouts.
-I can see it from their perspective, as it’s annoying to have tourists take photos of your space, but yelling seemed harsh.
+I can see it from their perspective, as it’s annoying to have tourists take photos of your space.
 Other merchants would charge for photos, hound you to come into their shops, or act annoyed if you don’t buy.
 When I travel, I love strolling through markets and looking around casually, so maybe my style just didn’t jive with the energy of these markets.